From better patient selection to optimal approval rates and higher drug pricing.

 One application of biomarkers is the prediction of a response to a therapeutic intervention.

-Companion diagnostics are co-developed with drugs or after their market release to help selecting or excluding patient groups.
+Companion diagnostics are co-developed with drugs or after their market release to help select or exclude patient groups.

 The prediction of the response is based on biomarkers.

-While a single biomarker can only explain a small portion of the responses, a biomarker signature is capable to access the major proportion of the complex biological process.
+While a single biomarker can only explain a small portion of the responses, a biomarker signature is capable of accessing the major proportion of the complex biological process.
 The use of a rapid and treatment-specific biomarker signature enables a new era of reliability in responder selection.

-For many drugs it is recommendable to check for the presence of a responder signature either in the clinical trials phase or for market access strategies.
+For many drugs, it is suggested to check for a responder signature either in the clinical trials phase or for market access strategies.
 However, it makes particular sense for drugs in competitive markets.
-Analysing a patient's sample prior to the treatment may help doctors to prescribe the most effective drug.
-Here a CDx offers strong sales arguments and enables competetive advantages.
-In addition, identification of responders can be favorable for drugs with late efficacies as they enable the early initiation of a more suitable treatment for the non-responders and prevent them from suffering and side effects.
+Analyzing a patient's sample prior to the treatment may help doctors to prescribe the most effective drug.
+Here, CDx offers strong sales arguments and enables competitive advantages.
+Additionally, identifying responders can be favorable for drugs with delayed response times as this will enable the early initiation of a more suitable treatment for non-responders and prevent them from suffering and side effects.